sat

 • They sat together on the porch, enjoying the sunset.

-On this page you'll find 32 synonyms, antonyms, or another words to sat, such as: assemble, brooded, cover, depart, divide, hatched, incubated.
+On this page you'll find 88 synonyms, antonyms, or another words to sat, such as: arose, assemble, awaited, be in session, be seated, bear on, bore.

 Make sure to choose synonyms and antonyms that are appropriate for the context of the sentence.